We believe in the potential of YOUNG FAMILIES

 investing in an individual, a family, and a community

 Generation Hope Sponsors directly invest in our Scholars with both their time and financial giving.
 Their generosity has provided more than $160,000 in college tuition support to these young parents, and they have taken an active part in mentoring them in their journey to become college graduates.
-We are seeing the fruits of this investment -- 20% of Scholars earned perfect 4.0 GPAs during the spring 2015 semester.
+We are seeing the fruits of this investment -- 70% of our Scholars maintain a GPA of 2.5 or greater each semester.
 Generation Hope's incredible Sponsors are investing time, energy and resources in ensuring that teen parents have the same chances at a college degree and success as their peers.

 A Letter from Nicole, Founder & Chief Executive Officer